 Preparing Your Skin

 Your skin should not have any infections or irritations before surgery.
-If either is present, contact your orthopaedic surgeon for a program to improve your skin before your surgery.
+If either is present, contact your orthopedic surgeon for a program to improve your skin before your surgery.

 You may be advised to donate your own blood prior to surgery.
 It will be stored in case you need blood after surgery.

-Tell your orthopaedic surgeon about the medications you are taking.
+Tell your orthopedic surgeon about the medications you are taking.
 Your orthopaedist or your primary care doctor will advise you which medications you should stop or can continue taking before surgery.

 If you are overweight, your doctor may ask you to lose some weight before surgery to minimize the stress on your new hip, and possibly decrease the risks of surgery